NolanHen/NolanHen/README.md

 ### Hi there 👋
+My name is Nolan Hendrickson.
+A brief history on me is that I am 25 years old and grew up in the countryside of a small town called Shellsburg which is on the westernside of Cedar Rapids.
+After graduating high school i went into the army where i worked with the HIMARS weapon system.
+Working with the himars is what lead me to aerospace engineering.
+I am currently working on obtaining my bachelors degree in aerospace enginnering.
+I have this semster and two more to go in order to obtain that goal.
+Outside of school my hobbies include MLB (Chhicago Cubs), NFL (Green Bay Packers, and college football and basketball (Iowa State).
+I am a big movie and tv person as well and am currnetly rewatching Prison Break.
+I enjoy being outside wether its doing some activites with friends like fishing, golf, or disc golf.
+I am "looking forward" to this semester as alot of my classes have a practical application side to them which i enjoy.

 <!--
 **NolanHen/NolanHen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.